Create a REST API in PHP

 - constants.php: Contains the constants for the database connection.

-- db.php: Serves as a database abstraction layer containing reusable database functions.
+- db.php: A database abstraction layer containing reusable database functions.

 - api.php: Contains the code for REST API requests and serves as an API endpoint.